Developmental Epilepsy Clinic

 The clinic visit

 When you arrive please check in at the Outpatient Reception Desk on the ground floor of the hospital.
 Appointments last approximately four hours and may involve some waiting, so do bring a snack.
 It may help to note down your main concerns or questions before clinic.
-Please complete the pre-visit questionnaire and bring it and copies of any previous assessment reports to clinic.
-You are welcome to invite local professionals, but please inform the clinic secretary in advance.
+Please complete the pre-visit questionnaire and bring it and copies of any previous assessment reports to clinic or upload them to MyGOSH.

 - Assessment: We assess your child’s abilities and behaviour using standardised assessments, involving pictures, puzzles and games.